Get Answers to Your Questions, Fast.

 If you sell your vehicle while still under the 5-year/100,000 km warranty, the warranty will be automatically transferred to the new owner at no charge.

-Yes, products such as Vehicle Service Contract can be added after the initial time of purchase.
-Please contact your local Hyundai dealership for details.
+Yes, many products such as Hyundai Extended Protection can be added after the initial time of purchase.
+Some products such as Lease Excess Wear and Use Protection must be purchased at time of vehicle purchase.
+Please contact your local Hyundai Dealership for details.

 Our Roadside Assistance Program reflects our commitment to the customer’s Hyundai experience.
 If you should experience an unfortunate circumstance and are stranded on the side of the road, Hyundai’s Roadside Assistance will be available to help you.
 It is accessible in all our provinces and the United States, 24 hours a day, 365 days a year.
-This service is available for a period of 5-years/unlimited km after the vehicle’s in-service date (for 2015 model years and up and for 3 years/unlimited km for 2014 models and down).
+This service is available for a period of 5 Years/Unlimited km after the vehicle’s in-service date.

 The Hyundai Roadside Assistance Program provides you with the following services: